Azure/aistudio-copilot-sample/README.md

 ## Creating an AI Project

-An AI Resource has **already** been provisioned for your use, and connections to AOAI and AISearch have also been created.
-The AISearch resource already contains a vector index that will be consumed by some of the deployment examples.
+An AI Resource has **already** been provisioned for your use.
 Create a project that's connected to this resource by running:

 ```
 python ./scripts/create_project.py --project-name <name of your project>
 ```

 If you run into permission issues, ping in the chat and you will be given access to the test subscription.

-Once you have your project created, please populate the project name in the `config.json` at the root of the repo.

 ## Test Samples